Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Online Learning Algorithm

-After preforming the update $\tilde{N}_k$ times, we check whether $\theta_{N_k}$ is contained in $\mathcal{C}$.
-If so, the sampled parameter is accepted and the corresponding control gain matrix for the $k$th episode is computed using Theorem~\ref{lqr}.
-This controller is then executed to collect transition data and the input is perturbed at the last step of the episode via the external noise signal $\nu_t$.
+After performing the preconditioned ULA update $\tilde{N}_k$ times, we check whether $\theta_{\tilde{N}_k} \in \mathcal{C}$.
+If so, the sampled parameter is accepted and the corresponding control gain matrix is computed via ARE~\eqref{ric}.
+To ensure that the rejection step ends in a finite number of iterations, we assume that there exists a small positive constant $\epsilon$ such that, for each episode $k$, $\mathrm{Pr}(\tilde{\theta}_k \in \mathcal{C}) \geq 1 - \epsilon$ under the posterior distribution.
+Although this assumption may appear restrictive, it has been empirically validated in all of our examples, as shown in Appendix~\ref{app:additional}.

+A novel component of our algorithm is the injection of a noise signal into the control input $u_t$ at the end of each episode as illustrated in Figure~\ref{fig:horizon}.
+This perturbation enhances exploration.
+The external noise signal is assumed to satisfy the following:

+\begin{assumption} The random variable $\nu_s\in\mathbb{R}^{n_u}$ is $\bar L_\nu$-sub-Gaussian,\footnote{A distribution is $L_\nu$-sub-Gaussian if $\mathrm{Pr}(|\nu| > y )< C \text{exp}(-\frac{1}{2L_{\nu}^2} y^2)$ for some $C>0$.} and satisfies $\nu_s=0$ if $s\in [t_j,t_{j+1}-2]$ for $j\geq 2$.
+Moreover, $\mathbb{E}[\nu_s]=0$ and $\mathbf{W}':=\mathbb{E}[\nu_s \nu_s^{\top}]$ is a positive definite matrix whose maximum and minimum eigenvalues are identical to those of $\mathbf{W}$.\footnote{The assumption on the maximum and minimum eigenvalues of $\mathbf{W'}$ is made for simplicity in the proof of Proposition~\ref{prop:pers-ex} which concerns the growth of $\lambda_{\min}(P_t)$.} \end{assumption} Since our algorithm does not rely on a predefined stabilizing set of parameters, one may be concerned that the control policies generated during the early learning phase could exhibit instability due to limited data.
+To address this issue, our excitation mechanism ensures that the preconditioner matrix grows over time, thereby improving the concentration properties of the sampled system parameters, as shown in the following section.

-\section{Concentration properties}
+\section{Concentration Properties}

-To show that Algorithm~\ref{alg:ula} achieves an $O(\sqrt{T})$ regret bound, we first examine the concentration properties of the exact and approximate posterior distributions given a history up to time $t$ for the potential $U_t(\theta)=U_1(\theta) - \sum_{s=1}^{t-1} \log p_w(x_{s+1}-\Theta^\top z_s)$ for a fixed $t$.
-When $t$ is chosen as $t_k$, we recover the case of Algorithm~\ref{alg:ula}.
-As illustrated in Figure~\ref{fig:flow}, the concentration properties identified in this section enable us to bound the moments of the system state and attain the desired regret bound in Section~\ref{sec:regret}.
+To show that Algorithm~\ref{alg:ula} achieves an $O(\sqrt{T})$ regret bound, we first examine the concentration properties of the exact and approximate posterior distributions given the history up to a fixed time $t$ for the potential $U_t(\theta)=U_1(\theta) - \sum_{s=1}^{t-1} \log p_w(x_{s+1}-\Theta^\top z_s)$.
+When $t$ is chosen as $t_k$, we recover the case corresponding to Algorithm~\ref{alg:ula}.
+As illustrated in Figure~\ref{fig:flow}, the concentration results established in this section enable us to bound the moments of the system state, which is essential for attaining the desired regret bound in Section~\ref{sec:regret}.